wingedfivegames/svg-card-demo/README.md

 @WingedFiveGames SVG generator
 ===

 This repository demonstrates how to process a CSV into multiple SVG files from a template.
-If you have Inkscape installed, it will also export the new SVG files to PNG.
+If you have [https://inkscape.org/](Inkscape) installed, it will also export the new SVG files to PNG.

 The export is included in the repository.
 To test for yourself, download the files in the root directory: